rcl-ssl/RCL.AutoRenew.Function/README.md

 ## RCL Public API

-The RCL AUtoRenew Function is built with the [RCL Public API](https://docs.rclapp.com/api/api.html)
+The RCL AutoRenew Function is built with the [RCL Public API](https://docs.rclapp.com/api/api.html) and [RCL SDK](https://github.com/rcl-ssl/RCL.SDK)

 ## Contribute to this project